Mastering Case Formulation: Key Mistakes and Improvements for Psychologists

 - Amanda Moses Psychology

-- 3 min read
+- 4 min read

 Case formulation is one of the most powerful tools we have as psychologists.
 A strong formulation helps us understand our client’s distress, guide our interventions, and make sense of what’s working—and what isn’t.
-But it’s also something that many early-career psychologists struggle with.
+However, it’s also something that many early-career psychologists struggle with.

 1. Jumping to Diagnosis Without Understanding the Problem